The Story of E 5th Street

 Map of East Village

-Map graphic is meant to show general proximity and is subject to errors.
-Last updated: August 2024.
+This map graphic is meant to show general proximity and may contain errors.
+Last updated: March 2025.

-5SPC seeks to build upon existing community desire for affordable housing, greenspace, public community space and a new public school play area to develop a comprehensive rezoning plan.
+5SPC seeks to build upon existing community desire for affordable housing, greenspace, and public community space in a historic neighborhood through a comprehensive rezoning plan.

 1. "Old New York Schools: A Journey Through History," Chapter 3, pp. 45-46, 2018, and "Architectural Changes in New York City," The New York Times, May 17, 2005, nytimes.com, English.